 The Socio-demographic Index (SDI) is a composite indicator of social development (4) (Supplement app1 87 risk, 2020).
 It is derived from the average of lag-distributed income per capita, total fertility rate in women under 25 years and average education in people over 15 years in populations (3,4) (Cousin E 2022) (Supplement app1 87 risk, 2020).
 The closer its value is to zero, the worse the estimated social development, with a value of zero representing a theoretical minimum level of socio-demographic development relevant to health issues and a value of one representing a theoretical maximum level of development (4) (Supplement app1 87RF, 2020).

-All estimates were performed for both sexes, age-standardized, and generated from data available from the Global Health Data Exchange GBD Results Tool (http://ghdx.healthdata.org/gbd-results-tool).
+All estimates were performed for both sexes and age-standardized, unless otherwise stated, and generated from data available from the Global Health Data Exchange GBD Results Tool (http://ghdx.healthdata.org/gbd-results-tool).
 The figures were done using the R package version 4.02.

+We calculated annual rate of change….

+95% uncertainty intervals for South American nations, when combined, were calculated….

 Results

-In 2019, the age-standardized death rate and morbidity attributable to HFPG was high.

-The rate of deaths attributable to HFPG was highest in Guyana, Suriname, and Venezuela.
-In contrast, the lowest numbers were found in Peru, Uruguay, and Chile (Table 1).
-Between 1990 and 2019, the age-standardized mortality rate attributable to HFPG decreased (Figure 1).

-Similarly, the morbidity measures showed the highest and lowest values in the same countries.
-Guyana, Suriname, Venezuela had the highest DALYs, and Peru, Uruguay, and Chile the lowest numbers (Table 1).
-There was also an overall decrease in age standardized DALYs in South America between 1990 and 2019 (Figure 1).
-Most of the DALYs were due to YLDs.

-In 2019, Suriname, Venezuela also had the highest YLDs rate, and Peru, Uruguay, and Argentina the lowest YLDs rates (Table 1).
-On the other hand, YLDs and SEV increased in all the countries from 1990 to 2019 (Figure 1).

-The rate of age-standardized YLD per 100.000 adults has increased in South America from 1990 to 2019.
-The same countries that had the highest (Guyana Suriname, Venezuela and lowest rates Peru Uruguay, and Chile of age-standardized DALYs showed the same pattern for YLLs (Table 1).

-As shown in Figure 2, while the age-standardized rates for mortality, YLLs and DALYs were falling overall, the all-ages rates for these metrics were consistently rising.
-The age-standardized YLD, in contrast with the other parameters, is rising.
+Considering all South American countries, in 2019, age-standardized mortality and disability attributable to HFPG were high, with xx% of all total DALYs attributable to this single risk factor.
+Figure 1 depicts age-standardized (left panel) and all-age (right panel) metrics forf the South American population over the period of 1990 to 2019.
+In 2019, considering all nations together, 2010 DALYs were attributable to HFPG.
+Of these, 70.4% were from YLLs and 29.6% from YLDs.
+Over the 30 year period, despite a 31.3% increase in the HFPG SEV, age-standardized rates for deaths (down 30%), YLLs (down 33%) and DALYs (down 17%) decreased, with this favorable trend being more prominent in the 1990s than recently.
+In contrast, YLDs showed a steady increase in rate, rising 24.6% over the entire period.
+All favorable trends were lost when one considers all-age metrics.
+SEV increased xxx%, with accompanying mortality increasing 48.4%, YLLs 30.1%, YLDs 110.9%, and DALYs 47.1%.

+As seen in Table 1, a great deal of variabililty existed in these metrics across nations.
+In general, rates were greater in Venezuela, Suriname, and especially Guyana, and lower in Chile, Uruguay and especially Peru.
+Guyana´s 2019 DALY rate was 5.8 times that of Peru.
+That exposure to HFPG was three times greater in Guyana than Peru may explain a large part of this difference in burden.